devseclabs/nv-deployment-module/README.md

 ### How to deploy

+- Update your license key in: ```.secret/license.txt``` file
-- Create the NV deployment file:
+- Customize with your values the Neuvector Terraform Deployment file:

 ## file - nv-deployment.tf
 ```